mjonesdev/dailyEmailScript/README.md

 # Daily Email Script

-Used for setting up a standard email with attachedments to be run by the likes of Task Scheduler on a schedule ie sending stock information.
+Used for setting up a standard email with attachedments to be run by the likes of Task Scheduler ie sending stock information.